Manager's role

 Communication

-• Be the primary point of communication between players, coach and school (Note: if a team has two managers, then it may be necessary to appoint a primary manager for communication purposes.)
+- Be the primary point of communication between players and coach (Note: if a team has two managers, then it may be necessary to appoint a primary manager for communication purposes.)

 Administration

-• Ensure umpire has been arranged for each game
+- Ensure umpire has been arranged for each game (SWIS will organise an umpire for each team for the season)

 Trainings